How to Fix a Stucco Window Leak: Step-by-Step Guide

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-In Southern California, a leaking window is often misdiagnosed as a window failure.
-Homeowners see water on the sill and assume the glass or the frame is compromised.
-However, in 90% of cases, the window unit itself is perfectly intact.
-The failure lies in the integration between the stucco system and the window flashing.
+In Southern California, a leaking window is frequently misdiagnosed.
+Homeowners see water pooled on the interior sill and assume the window frame or glass has failed.
+However, in 90% of residential diagnostics, the window unit itself is perfectly watertight.
+The failure lies in the **waterproof integration** between the stucco cladding and the window's flashing system.

-Water intrusion is not a minor annoyance; it is a structural threat.
-When the drainage plane behind the stucco fails, water bypasses the weather barrier and rots the framing studs.
-This guide breaks down the forensic process of identifying the leak source and the surgical repair required to fix it.
+Water intrusion behind stucco is a structural emergency.
+When the drainage plane behind the plaster fails, water bypasses the weather barrier, saturates the wooden sheathing, and rots the framing studs.
+This guide outlines the forensic process of identifying the water source and the standard-compliant repair protocols required to fix it permanently.

 Free Assessment